jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 ----------
 modified
 ----------
-  Datetime when we last updated this row.
+  Datetime when this row was last updated.
 Set to be equal to ``created`` at first.
 A change in ``modified`` implies that there was a state change, usually in response to a user action like saving or submitting a problem, or clicking on a navigational element that records its state.
 However it can also be triggered if the module writes multiple times on its first load, like problems do (see note in ``grade``).

 -----------
 max_grade